 You’ve been disappointed with your Apple Watch battery life and you want to make it last longer.
 In this article, I’ll explain why your Apple Watch battery dies so fast and show you how to optimize your Apple Watch to extend its battery life!

-The Apple Watch Series 3’s battery life is designed to last 18 hours on a full charge, but we don’t live in a perfect world.
+Most Apple Watch models, including the Series 8, are designed to last 18 hours on a full charge.
+Unfortunately, we don’t live in a perfect world.
 Unoptimized settings, software crashes, and heavy apps can all cause significant Apple Watch battery drain.

 Is Something Wrong With My Apple Watch Battery?

 I want to clear up one of the biggest misconceptions when it comes to Apple Watch battery issues: almost 100% of the time, your Apple Watch battery dies fast because of software issues, not hardware issues.
 This means that there’s a 99% chance that there’s nothing wrong with your Apple Watch’s battery and you don’t need to get an Apple Watch replacement battery!

-In this article, I focus on battery tips for watchOS 4, the most recent version of Apple Watch software.
-However, these battery tips can be applied to Apple Watches running earlier versions of watchOS.
+I’ve updated the tips in this article for watchOS 9, the most recent version of Apple Watch software.
+However, these battery tips can be applied to Apple Watches running earlier versions of watchOS too.

 Without further ado, let’s begin with a common feature that most people don’t realize is draining their Apple Watch’s battery life: Wake Screen on Wrist Raise.

 Turn Off Wake Screen On Wrist Raise

 Does your Apple Watch display turn on every time you raise your wrist?
-That’s because a feature known as Wake Screen on Wrist Raise is turned on.
-This feature can lead to major Apple Watch Series 3 battery life drain as the display constantly turns on and back off.
+That’s because of a setting known as Wake Screen on Wrist Raise.
+This feature can lead to major Apple Watch battery life drain as the display constantly turns on and back off.